michaeljthacker/soccer-position-game/readme.md

 - **50% of the score** is based on whether the player is within the correct general area (zone).
 - **50% of the score** is based on how close the player’s position is to the ideal position within that area.

-The game provides feedback at the end of each turn, showing the correct placement and scoring the user based on their proximity to the optimal spot.
+The game provides feedback after the user submits their position, showing the correct placement and scoring the user based on their proximity to the optimal spot.

 ## Technologies Used